Once again, as chair of the BGA, I am proud, to present this annual review to the AGM.

-Although 2021 was demanding and testing for us all, once again, thanks to the efforts of our staff, colleagues and yourselves our members, I am happy to report that our organisation rose to the challenges and completed another successful year.
+Although, 2022 provided new and different political and economic challenges, thanks to the efforts of our staff, colleagues and yourselves our members, I am happy to report that our organisation rose to the challenges and completed another successful year.

-In conclusion I am happy to report that the last year we maintained our membership numbers and achieved another sound financial year.
-Not only do I thank you for your efforts and support of our that helped to achieve this but look forward to continuing to work and meet with you again during 2022
+In conclusion I am happy to report that last year we maintained and increased our membership numbers and achieved another sound financial year.
+Thank you for your efforts and support that helped to achieve this and makes our organisation so buoyant and successful.

 Graham Penning OBE